Any motor vehicle accident in Los Angeles County can result in severe injuries and property damage.

 - The logbook of the truck driver and GPS information

 - Information about the age of the truck, condition, and maintenance records

-    - Information about the speed the truck at the time of the accident
+- Information about the speed of the truck at the time of the accident

 - Any eyewitness or first responder statements

 - Information on the connection between the driver and truck company.
-Were they an employee or an independent contractor?
+Were they employees or independent contractors?